TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-buy-agoras.md

 ---
-title: How to Buy Agoras
+title: "How to Buy Agoras"
 description: "Agoras: How to Buy"
 disableTableOfContents: false
 order: 3